pronovic/cedar-backup3/DEVELOPER.md

 You will have to type in the same keyring password that you set above.
 Note that this leaves your actual secret in the command-line history, so make sure to scrub it once you're done.

+> _Note:_ The user experience is frankly terrible if you're trying to work on a
+> simple SSH session outside of a Linux desktop.
+The GNOME keyring manager
+> wants to pop up its dialog to accept your credentials to unlock the keyring.
+> That won't work on an SSH session where there is no GUI.
+One alternative is
+> to follow the notes in the [keyring documentation](https://pypi.org/project/keyring/) under
+> **Using Keyring on headless Linux systems**.
+This gives you a way to unlock
+> the keyring inside a DBUS session.
+>
+> The documented process does work, but it's slow and clunky.
+And _you must
+> keep the DBUS session open in a separate terminal window for as long as you
+> need to use the keyring_.
+When the instructions say "enter your password and
+> type CTRL-D", they mean that literally.
+Don't press Enter first or anything
+> like that.
+I've found that it works best if I enter the password and press
+> CTRL-D twice so I get back to the DBUS `$` prompt before proceeding in
+> another window.